Something doesn’t seem quite right, but you’re not sure. You ask yourself… “ Is this typical, or could my child have a learning disability?”

 3. Many children go misdiagnosed or undiagnosed until middle or high school and, consequently, have a difficult time as they continually try to play “catch up.”

 4. THE SAD TRUTH IS…..
-Until very recently, many university college education programs did not teach their education students about learning disabilities, how to teach a child with a learning disability, or even how to spot red flags in a student that may indicate a learning disabililty.
-In addition, some teachers and even some administrators are not informed about the services that are available in their own counties that learning disabled children could benefit from.
-As a parent of a learning disabled child the feelings of stress, frustration, heartbreak, and isolation can be overwhelming!!!!
+Until very recently, many university college education programs did not teach their education students about learning differences, how to teach a child with a learning difference, or even how to spot traits in a student that may indicate a learning difference.
+As a result, the "big picture" understanding of how to best support these children often gets missed.
+As a parent of a child with a learning disability, the feelings of stress, frustration, heartbreak, and isolation can be overwhelming!!!!
 Not only do you become an investigator but also your child’s best advocate!
-Most professionals will not take you by the hand and explain the “big picture” and all of your options.
-Many times you have to figure it out on your own as you go.
 I hope the information I provide in this article will make the process much less painful for you and your child than it has been for others.

 5. The professionals that seem to know best about what is available in the school systems are the county psychologists (they are usually the ones to administer the testing) and/or the Speech and Language Pathologists!
 Contrary to popular belief, the SLP’s (Speech and Language Pathologists) are trained to teach a student more than just proper speech and/or articulation!
 They are very knowledgeable as to the various learning styles and how to teach children with learning differences.